 How you price your rental property influences the type of renters you will attract, as well as the amount of rental income you receive.
 It is no surprise that many landlords struggle to determine just what that rental fee is.
 While a low rental price will appeal to many tenants, it will limit rental income.
 Similarly, charging a higher amount to maximize profit may repel quality renters, keeping your units vacant longer.
 A long-drawn-out vacancy translates to a significant loss of benefits and rental income.
-So how does an Orlando, Florida landlord determine the right price for his or her property?
+So how does an Orlando, Florida landlord determine the right rental price when getting the property ready to rent?

 Know the Pricing Red Flags